A Series of Unfortunate Events: Morality in the series

 Social commentary is a major element in the books, which often comment on the seemingly inescapable follies of human nature.
 The books consistently present the Baudelaire children as free-thinking and independent, while the adults around them obey authority and succumb to mob psychology, peer pressure, ambition, and other social ills.
 A high account is given to learning: those who are "well-read" are often sympathetic characters, while those who shun knowledge are villains.

 Tison Pugh argues that the central issue of the series is whether the Baudelaires are morally good and distinct from the villains of the story, or whether their actions make them as morally ambiguous as the so-called evil characters.
-The books have strong themes of moral relativism.

 Evil characters are shown to have sympathetic characteristics.
 Similarly, good characters' flaws become major problems.
 The books highlight the inevitability of temptation and moral decision-making, regardless of the external situation.
 This indicates that regardless of one's outside influences, one always has the final choice in whether to be good or bad.
 Characters that make brave decisions to fight back and take charge are almost always "good", and characters that just go along end up as "bad."
 However, some characters suggest that people are neither good nor bad, but a mix of both.
 Rebecca-Anne C. Do Rozario notes the nihilistic tone of the series, claiming the lines between good and evil acts become blurred to the point where they become meaningless.